AVanDeBrook/High-Noon-VR/README.md

 Aaron Van De Brook worked mainly on 3D modeling some of the objects in the game as well as designing the terrain in the background of the game.

-The game was made in VR using Unity, and was developed and meant to be used with a Samsung Gear VR headset.
+The game was made in VR using Unity, and was developed and meant to be used with/plaed on a Samsung Gear VR headset.

 We used Maya, Blender, Unity, Visual Studio, and Visual Studio Code to model and program the game.